Digital Audio Basics

 use for review.
 If you will miss a lecture, have a friend in the class

-pickup a copy for you (and report your absence with the CAR described above).
+pickup a copy for you (and report your absence in Path@Penn as described above).

 There are points for every lecture that contribute to class participation.